azeltov/adf-dataflow-workshop/docs/04a-load-raw-ref-data.md

 #### 4a.2.1.
 Navigate to the Load Reference Data Dataflow

-1. Expand the Data Flow section, then expand the "01-LoadFromStaging" directory and click on "Load-Reference-Data"
+Expand the Data Flow section, then expand the "01-LoadFromStaging" directory and click on "Load-Reference-Data"

 ![11](00-images/ref-dataset-11.png)

 <hr>

+#### 4a.2.2.
+Note that there are 6 reference datasets and you should see a sub-flow for each

+These will run in parallel.

 ![12](00-images/ref-dataset-12.png)

 <hr>

+We will zone in on Payment Type and learn.

+#### 4a.2.3.
+Lets look at the source  for Payment type

 ![13](00-images/ref-dataset-13.png)